2007 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 2007 Penny Error List

-Modern minting technology couldn’t prevent fascinating production mishaps from occurring during 2007 penny manufacturing, where equipment malfunctions, die problems, and striking anomalies created an array of collectible errors that prove valuable rarities still emerge from contemporary coin production.
+Modern minting technology couldn’t prevent fascinating production mishaps from occurring during 2007 penny manufacturing.
+Equipment malfunctions, die problems, and striking anomalies created an array of collectible errors — proof that valuable rarities still emerge from contemporary coin production even when billions of coins are made.

 2. Off-Center Strikes